 While the spatial extent of Najas flexilis within a lake may be subject to some temporal/inter-annual variations, in viable populations it should not change significantly over time.
 Replacement of Najas flexilis with other rooted macrophytes (e.g. Potamogeton spp. or Elodea canadensis) would indicate a decline in the Najas flexilis population.
 Both the area and the spatial distribution of the population should be considered.
-The full extent of Najas flexilis in Lough Lehanagh and Derryneen Lough has not been mapped.
+The full extent of Najas flexilis in Lough Nahaltora has not been mapped, and only the north-eastern corner of the lake was surveyed (see Appendix II).
+It is possible that the species occurs in other lakes in the SAC.

-The target for population extent is: Maintain the spatial extent of Najas flexilis within the lakes, subject to natural processes.
+The target for population extent is: Maintain the spatial extent of Najas flexilis within the lake, subject to natural processes.